-Small Robot Company, a British agritech start-up for sustainable farming, today announced that prototypes of all four elements of its autonomous robotic farming service - Tom, Dick, Harry and Wilma - will become ready for trial in 2019.
+Small Robot Company, a British agritech start-up for sustainable farming, today announced that prototypes of all four elements of its autonomous robotic farming service - Tom, Dick, Harry and Wilma - will become ready during 2019.
 The company will showcase its Harry digital drilling robot prototype at CropTec, plus an early version of its Wilma Artificial Intelligence (AI) interface.

 Small Robot Company harnesses the power and precision of robots and Artificial Intelligence (AI) to improve the way that food is produced and minimise chemical usage.
 It will make farms more profitable, and increase yield and efficiency, through using small robots instead of tractors.
 Its farmbots Tom Dick and Harry will plant, feed and weed arable crops autonomously, with minimal waste.